Manga: A Cruel God Reigns

 - Trauma Conga Line

 - Traumatic Haircut: Jeremy's hair is partially cut off by some of the other students at an alternative school he attempts to attend while he is working as a prostitute with Cass after returning to Boston.
-This is particularly traumatizing because the other students cut it off while attempting to sexually assault him, which Jeremy does NOT handle well, considering his Rape As Back Story and understandable Hates Being Touched.
+This is particularly traumatizing because the other students cut it off while attempting to sexually assault him, which Jeremy does NOT handle well, considering what caused him to fear being man-handled and its understandable consequences.

 - Troubled Backstory Flashback: The first six volumes of the manga are actually a flashback to before the accident.

-- Used to be a Sweet Kid: Jeremy, Jeremy, Jeremy...
+- Used to Be a Sweet Kid: Jeremy, Jeremy, Jeremy...
 At the very beginning of the series, he is sweet to the point of being ridiculous, but he finally snaps and kills Greg via Vehicular Sabotage.
 Actually, it is Jeremy's sweetness that causes his Trauma Conga Line in the first place; He refuses to seek help because it would mean ruining his mother's happy marriage.
-Although more of a Conflict Ball with Fille Fatale problems than evil, he never really snapped back.
+Although he tends to lash out and attempts to seduce people left and right, he isn't evil- but he never really snapped back.
 Arguably, Jeremy still is sweet kid- he just has some issues he needs to work through.